Welcome to Florida's Educational Interpreter Project!

 - Offer statewide professional development for interpreters/ transliterators working in public school settings.
 Four weekends will be offered on various topics.
 These activities will be approved for CEUs for certified and pre-certified interpreters by the Registry of Interpreters for the Deaf.
 Weekend topics will be based on needs assessments by participants in Project activities.
 For more details visit our Statewide Professional Development web page.

-- Provide financial assistance to 50 qualified educational interpreters to attend Silent Weekend 2016, June 23 - 26, in Orlando, Florida.
-Registration will open December 12, 2015.
+- Provide financial assistance to 75 qualified educational interpreters to attend Silent Weekend 2017, June 22 - 25, in Orlando, Florida.
+Registration opened October 10, 2016.

 - Provide technical assistance to districts in matters relating to interpreting personnel.
 For more information please contact Shannon Simon, Professional Development Coordinator, or EIP@unf.edu.